AsterExcrisys/web_probe/README.md

 # WebProbe

 **WebProbe** is a modern, command-line network probing tool written in Java 21.
-It leverages packet capturing, DNS querying, and IP address analysis to inspect and analyze network behavior from the terminal.
+This projects aims to take different web/network probing tools (such as CUrl or NMap) and include them into a single application.
+Be aware, however, that the tools supported by this application are actually just attempted portings of the originals to Java, thus they are not as reliable.

 > Possible future name: **NetProbe**